 Welcome to our Q1 Market Report.
-The following pages present the current state of the Real Estate market throughout the entire San Francisco Bay Area.
+The following pages present the current state of the Real Estate market throughout the entire San Francisco Bay Area, including Napa real estate and Green Valley real estate.
 We begin with economic and real estate commentary presented in partnership with the Rosen Consulting Group (RCG).
 For our statistical report of the regional housing market, we take a close look at the ten counties associated with the Bay Area.
 This report focuses primarily on detached single family homes, with added coverage of the significant condominium market in San Francisco.
 All data is sourced from local Multiple Listing Service (MLS) organizations.

 EMPLOYMENT KEEPS RISINGS